oceantume/discord-pickem-bot/README.md

 - [ ] Delete a pool via a command
 - [ ] Export pool predictions via a command

+## Setup

+The bot is currently made in a way that it can only run for one guild at a time.
+The first step is to create your own developer application and bot in the [Discord developers portal](https://discord.com/developers/).
+Then, you should create a `.env` file using the information from `.env.example` to figure out which values are required.
+To get things like guild, user and role id's, you will have to enable Developer Mode under the Advanced settings of your discord client.
+This will allow you to right click items in the UI and see a "Copy ID" option.

 ## Contributing

 If you want to contribute to this project, you should start by opening an issue.
 If you think you can resolve the issue, then you're welcome to create a pull request with the changes.